paritytech/polkadot-sdk/cumulus/parachains/runtimes/contracts/contracts-rococo/README.md

 As a first step, you should create an account.
 See [here](https://wiki.polkadot.network/docs/learn-account-generation) for a detailed guide.

-As a second step, you have to get `ROC` testnet tokens through the [Rococo Faucet](https://wiki.polkadot.network/docs/learn-DOT#getting-rococo-tokens).
+As a second step, you have to get `ROC` testnet tokens through the [Rococo Faucet](https://wiki.polkadot.network/docs/learn-DOT#obtaining-testnet-tokens).
-This is a chat room in which you need to write:
+This is a chat room in which you'd need to post the following message:

 ```bash
 !drip YOUR_SS_58_ADDRESS:1002